Skip to contents

 annotate_y

-Numeric, y position for the annotation text (default 0.99).
+Numeric, y position for annotation text (default 0.99).

 annotate_x

-Numeric or NULL, x position for annotation; if NULL uses rightmost time_limits.
+Numeric or NULL, x position for annotation; if NULL uses the rightmost value of time_limits.

 x_label